KK Spartak Subotica: History

 The club was founded in 1945 and was named after Jovan Mikić Spartak, an Olympic athlete from Subotica, who was killed in 1944.

 After finishing at the 7th place in the canceled 2019–20 season of the Second League of Serbia (2nd-tier), the club failed to fulfill the League requirements and got relegated to the 4th-tier Second Regional League for the 2020–21 season.

 In August 2021, the Basketball Federation of Serbia confirmed a disaffiliation of Fair Play and their merge into Spartak.
-The club took the Fair Play's spot for the 2021–22 Second Serbian League season.
+The club took the Fair Play's spot for the 2021–22 Second Serbian League season..
+While under the wing of coach Vlada Jovanović who arrived in 2023, the club won the ABA League Second Division in 2024 and achieved the biggest success in club history by winning the Serbian League in 2026.

 Sponsorship naming

 The club has had several denominations through the years due to its sponsorship: